jam14d/Dojo/README.md

 ## Goal

 _Dojo_ is a half marathon training app being built in Python.
-It's designed for runners like me who want to train smarter—not harder.

 I'm working to generate a personalized training plan that adjusts the training schedule based on: